adrsen/EEC_data_processing_ETL/README.md

 ## Debugging Spark Jobs Using `start_spark`

 It is not practical to test and debug Spark jobs by sending them to a cluster using `spark-submit` and examining stack traces for clues on what went wrong.
-Therefore `start_spark` function - found in `dependencies/spark.py` - is available to facilitate the development of Spark jobs that are aware of the context in which they are being executed
+Therefore `start_spark` function - found in `dependencies/spark.py` - is available to facilitate the development of Spark jobs that are aware of the context in which they are being executed.

-## Automated Testing
+## Unit Tests

 In order to test with Spark, we use the `pyspark` Python package, which is bundled with the Spark JARs required to programmatically start-up and tear-down a local Spark instance